MaximilianSti/ocmmed_mirror/cluster_instructions.md

 cluster_script_3.sh
 ```
 If you are using the `separate` approach, it will also create `cluster_script_4.sh`

+The `separate` approach is divided into 4 different scripts:
+- one for computing reaction-weights and a starting iMAT solution
+- one for launching batches of reaction-enumeration
+- one for launching batches of diversity-enumeration
+- one for producing the final output

+The `grouped` approach is condensed into 3 scripts (reaction-enumeration and diversity-enumeration are joined).
+There is a slightly higher probability of finding duplicate solutions, but for large solution numbers this effect is negligible.

 Launch the first script: `sbatch cluster_script_1.sh`
 You must then wait until all the computation is finished before launching the next script.